Nexplore Travel

 Majuli is an enchanting beautiful island on the river Brahmaputra in Assam, it is the home to rich cultural heritage and art forms.
 It is here that the Neo-Vaishnavite culture in Assam is still preserved in their truest forms even now by the dedicated and devout monks(vakats).
 The quaint little village is subjected to flooding and erosion every year but thanks to the natural and cultural abundance, travelers from around the world visit this island.
 The island is also working towards getting a World Heritage site status.

-Neo-Vaishnavite Movement – The Socio-Cultural Reforms:
+1. Neo-Vaishnavite Movement – The Socio-Cultural Reforms

 From the fifteenth century under the efforts of Srimanta Sankaradeva, the Neo-Vaishnavite culture got its birth here.
 He was responsible for the launch of Sattras, or monasteries around Assam, which spearheaded the Neo-vaishnavite movement here in Majuli.
 This is a religious movement, which helped in spreading the religion to the common person with songs and folklore.
 He had by his side, his follower Madhavdeva who too helped the Sankaradeva Movement a success with his contribution to the spreading of message of Lord Vishnu to the tribes here.
 Back in those days, when malpractices and superstitions gave birth to unruliness, and barbaric nature, the Neo Vaishnavism brought people on track.
-Slowly, Neo-Vaishnavism took shape of social reform, and thanks to its proper nature of reaching out to addressing social evils.
+Slowly, Neo-Vaishnavism took shape of social reform, and thanks to its proper nature of reaching out to address social evils.

-The Sattras then and now:
+The Sattras then and now

 A trip down the Neo-Vaishnavite Movement in Assam will be incomplete without mentioning Majuli island.
 It was here in Majuli that the saint Sankaradeva had spent a few months in West Majuli.
 He had set up many Sattras here.